daattali/daattali.github.io/test.md

 <a class="btn btn-lg btn-success" href="https://github.com/daattali/advanced-shiny#readme">Click here to see the most up-to-date list of tips</a>

 This document contains a collection of various Shiny tricks that I commonly use or that I know many people ask about.
 Each link contains a complete functional Shiny app that demonstrates how to perform a non trivial task in Shiny.
+The complete up-to-date list of tips, along with all the code, is [on GitHub](https://github.com/daattali/advanced-shiny#readme).

 Since I first learned about [Shiny](http://shiny.rstudio.com/) 2 years ago, I was always looking for ways to push Shiny to its limits and I enjoyed finding ways to work around common problems people were having (the harder the problem, the better!).
 I've built [many Shiny apps](https://daattali.com/shiny/) over these 2 years, both for myself and as a contractor for other people/companies, and throughout this time I developed a handy list of Shiny design patterns and tricks, some of which I present here.